Logic and

 On the foundations of set theory and the continuum problem (Part 2)

-The following is an English translation of a 1906 paper by Julius König (Footnote: Translator’s note: König, Julius. “Über die Grundlagen der Mengenlehre und das Kontinuumproblem” Mathematische Annalen 63, no.2 (1906): 217-221.) and which is a follow-up to his earlier paper of the same title, published a year previously; (Footnote: Translator’s note: König, Julius. “Über die Grundlagen der Mengenlehre und das Kontinuumproblem” Mathematische Annalen 61, no. 1 (1905): 156-160.) you can see an online translation of that paper at On the foundations of set theory and the continuum problem by Julius König.
+The following is an English translation of a 1906 paper by Julius König (Footnote: Translator’s note: König, Julius. “Über die Grundlagen der Mengenlehre und das Kontinuumproblem” Mathematische Annalen 63, no.2 (1906): 217-221.) and which is a follow-up to his earlier paper of the same title, published a year previously; (Footnote: Translator’s note: König, Julius. “Über die Grundlagen der Mengenlehre und das Kontinuumproblem” Mathematische Annalen 61, no. 1 (1905): 156-160.) you can see an online English translation of that paper at On the foundations of set theory and the continuum problem by Julius König.
 The original German of this Part 2 can be seen at PDF Über die Grundlagen der Mengenlehre und das Kontinuumproblem.

 English translation by James R Meyer, copyright 2018 www.jamesrmeyer.com